 Loan Officer, Community Housing Fund

-Mandie joined the Community Housing Fund in 2017 after 12 years with Federal Home Loan Bank Seattle (Seattle Bank), the last seven of which were spent with the Community Investment Department.
-During her tenure with the Seattle Bank she oversaw the disbursement of over $10 million in grants to thousands of low-to-moderate-income homebuyers, as administrator of the Home$tart program, as well as approving dozens of discounted loans to commercial and private entities working in partnership to produce affordable housing and community/economic development projects, through the CIP program.
-She also worked with the Seattle Bank’s Affordable Housing Program, the largest source of private funding for affordable housing development and preservation in the country.
-Prior to her work in affordable housing, she was with Seattle Children’s Theatre and was a founding member of the fringe theatre company Sirens, in Seattle.
-She is a native of Washington County, having graduated from Forest Grove High School, and holds a Bachelor’s degree in Theatre from Whitman College in Walla Walla.
+Mandie joined the Community Housing Fund in 2017 after 12 years with Federal Home Loan Bank Seattle (Seattle Bank).
+During her tenure with the Seattle Bank she oversaw the disbursement of over $10 million in grants to thousands of low-to-moderate-income homebuyers as administrator of the Home$tart program, as well as underwriting dozens of discounted loans to commercial and private/nonprofit entities working in partnership to produce affordable housing and community/economic development projects, through the CIP program.
+She also worked with the Seattle Bank’s Affordable Housing Program, the largest source of private funding for affordable housing in the country.
+Prior to her work in affordable housing Mandie worked for Seattle Children’s Theatre and was a founding member of a small theatre company in Seattle.
+She is a native of Washington County, Oregon and holds a bachelor’s degree from Whitman College.